Oh my, Glacier National Park in Montanta is an unforgettable USA travel experience.

 Going to the Sun Road Scenic Drive

 You’ll be amazed by this engineering feat that offers incredible vistas, sheer drop offs and perhaps a little bit of terror.
+It’s one of America’s best scenic drives.

 The road has been carved into the edges of the mountain as it winds its way up to Logan’s Pass and then back down eastwards towards St Mary Visitor Center where it ends on the eastern shore of St Mary Lake.